 There are just some basic things to keep in mind and materials to gather to get you started.

-Few everyday materials to get you started with sensory play:
+Few everyday materials use as sensory fillers and get you started with sensory play:

 The possibilities are endless for what to include!
 Get creative!